Coleridge-Initiative/big-data-and-social-science/docs/11-ChapterPrivacy.md

 names, addresses, and tax ID numbers.
 From a privacy and confidentiality perspective, link keys are among most sensitive information in many data sets of interest to social scientists.
-This is why many organizations replace link keys containing personal identifiable information (PII) with privacy-protecting identifiers [@schnell2009privacy].
+This is why many organizations replace link keys containing personal identifiable information (PII)^[PII is "any information about an individual maintained by an agency, including (1) any information that can be used to distinguish or trace an individual’s identity, such as name, social security number, date and place of birth, mother’s maiden name, or biometric records; and (2) any other information that is linked or linkable to an individual, such as medical, educational, financial, and employment information” [254].] with privacy-protecting identifiers [@schnell2009privacy].
 Regardless, at some point in the process those must be generated out of the original information, thus access to the latter is important.